lwsjs/local-web-server/README.md

 $ ws --help

 Server
 -p, --port <number>          Web server port
 -f, --log-format <string>    If a format is supplied an access log is written to stdout.
 If not,
                              a statistics view is displayed.
-Format options: 'none', 'dev', 'default', 'short', 'tiny' or 'logstalgia'.
+Use a preset ('none', 'dev', 'default', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
 -d, --directory <string>     Root directory, defaults to the current directory -c, --compress               Enables compression
--r, --refreshRate <number>  Statistics view refresh rate in ms. Defaults to 500.
+-r, --refresh-rate <number>  Statistics view refresh rate in ms. Defaults to 500.

 Misc
 -h, --help                   Print these usage instructions --config                     Print the stored config
 ```

 From the folder you wish to serve, run: